 Note.
-If you instruct the trustee of your HSA to transfer funds directly to the trustee of another of your HSAs, the transfer is not considered a rollover.
+If you instruct the trustee of your HSA to transfer funds directly to the trustee of another of your HSAs, the transfer isn't considered a rollover.
 There is no limit on the number of these transfers.
-Do not include the amount transferred in income, deduct it as a contribution, or include it as a distribution on Form 8889.
+Don't include the amount transferred in income, deduct it as a contribution, or include it as a distribution on Form 8889.